terra-campaigns/degenesis/_includes/srd_modules/combat.md

 > The Wound Table is copied from the [Liminal Horror](https://liminalhorrorrpg.com/) SRD, available under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 > {: .fs-2 }

-## Attribute Loss
-{: .no_toc }

-- If a PC takes damage outside of combat, they should instead receive damage to an Attribute, typically STR.
-- If a PC's STR is reduced to 0, they die.
-If their DEX is reduced to 0, they are paralyzed.
-Complete DEX loss renders the character unable to act until they are restored through extended rest or by extraordinary means.

 ## Character Death
 {: .no_toc }